Skip to main content

 Non-profit organisations and local authorities can apply for financing through several EU funding schemes.
 In addition, national and private funds are made available for service providers and other stakeholders to carry out projects aiming to improve the integration of the migrant population.

-The information below will be updated once the 2021 - 2027 national programmes under the EU funds become available.
+The information below has been updated with the 2021 - 2027 national programmes under the relevant EU funds.

 Other EU funds for integration available in Lithuania